-QoS configuration challenges in component middleware.
-The success of component middleware technologies like Enterprise Java Beans (EJB) and CORBA Component Model (CCM) has raised the level of abstraction used to develop software for distributed real-time and embedded (DRE) systems, such as avionics mission-computing and shipboard computing systems.
-Although component middleware has helped move the configuration complexity away from the application logic, the middleware itself has become more complex to develop and configure properly.
-To achieve the desired QoS characteristics for DRE systems, therefore, system developers and integrators must perform QoS configuration of the middleware.
-QoS configuration involves binding application level QoS policies-which are dictated by domain requirements-onto QoS mechanisms that tune the underlying middleware.
-Examples of domain-level QoS policies include (1) the number of threads necessary to provide a service, (2) the priorities at which different components should run, (3) the alternate protocols that can be used to request a service, and (4) the granularity at which application components share the underlying resources, such as transport level connections.
+DRE systems, therefore, system developers and integrators must perform QoS configuration of the middleware.
+This process involves the binding of application level QoS policies-which are dictated by domain requirements-onto the solution space comprising the QoS mechanisms for tuning the underlying middleware.
+Examples of domain-level QoS policies include (1) the number of threads necessary to provide a service, (2) the priorities at which the different components should run, (3) the alternate protocols that can be used to request a service, and (4) the granularity of sharing among the application components of the underlying resources such as transport level connections.